CadenCodes/CadenCodes/README.md

 - 👋 Hi, I’m @CadenCodes
-- I am currently working on coding a forum for a school project.
-I love to learn about coding and this is my first major coding project; wish me luck!!!
+- Working on various programs at the moment.
+Wish me luck!
-- 📫 How to reach me at Mrs. Spry's class, Davie County High School, or in Mr Robinson's Coding Club, also at the High School.
+- 📫Reach out to me in Mr. Robinson's Coding Interest Group @ Davie High School or @ JovianGamer#1032 on Discord.

 <!---
 CadenCodes/CadenCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.